Slovenia-based Adria Airways suspends flights, lacking cash

-LJUBLJANA, Slovenia — Slovenia-based carried Adria Airways says it has suspended all flights for two days due to shortage of funds.
+LJUBLJANA, Slovenia — Slovenia-based carried Adria Airways on Tuesday suspended all flights except one for Frankfurt for two days due to shortage of funds.

-The company halted its flights on Tuesday and Wednesday.
-It says in a statement that the suspension is temporary.
+The company halted its flights on Tuesday and Wednesday, saying it will only take the one flight to and back from its “most important hub” of Frankfurt.

+Slovenian media reported thousands of people have been affected and forced to look for other transport solutions.
+The STA news agency described the Adria Airways flight grounding as “the biggest upset in Slovenian civil aviation in decades.”

 Formerly Slovenia’s national carrier, Adria Airways was sold in 2016 to German investment fund 4K Invest.
 The company has since sold all its planes and is using leased planes.